danielbyomujuni/WorldSystem/.github/SECURITY.md

 We do not support forks or other (malware) downloads exapt for our [github site](https://github.com/CrazyCloudCraft/worldsystem-depecated/).

 Please write any security bugs directly to our issues.
-for direct support contact N1klasse#1486 on discord.
+For direct support contact N1klasse#1486 on discord.

 [Here are more informations about privacy policy](https://crazycloudcraft.de/datenschutzerklaerung/)